-- Quantum mechanics is the physics of small objects. - Its typical energy scale is given by Planck's constant. - In quantum mechanics, variables like position, momentum, energy, etc. tend to take on discrete values (often proportional to \hbar). - Matter and radiation can have both particle and wave-like properties, depending on the type of observation. - The Uncertainty Principle tells us that there is a fundamental limit to the precision with which we can measure certain pairs of observables. - Objects can never be wavelike or particle-like simultaneously.
+- Quantum mechanics is the physics of small objects. - Its typical energy scale is given by Planck's constant. - In quantum mechanics, variables like position, momentum, energy, etc. tend to take on discrete values (often proportional to $\hbar$ ). - Matter and radiation can have both particle and wave-like properties, depending on the type of observation. - But by the Uncertainty Principle, objects can never be wavelike or particle-like simultaneously. - Moreover, it is the act of observation that determines whether matter behaves like a wave or a particle.